solislemuslab/snaq-tutorial/lecture-notes/lecture4.md

 plot(net1,  :R, edgeLabel=BSe_tree[BSe_tree[!,:proportion] .< 100.0, :]);
 ```

-In this case, the plot is the same as before because all edges have 100% bootstrap support.
+In this case, the plot is the same as before because all edges have 100% bootstrap support,
+so we do not show it.

 #### 3.2 Bootstrap summary of hybridization events

+Summarizing bootstrap support on hybridization events is not straightforward because
+different edges could correspond to the same split in taxa.

-We focus on three types of clades:
+To summarize bootstrap support on networks, we focus on three types of clades:
 - hybrid clade: hardwired cluster (descendants) of either hybrid edge
 - major sister clade: hardwired cluster of the sibling edge of the major hybrid edge
 - minor sister clade: hardwired cluster of the sibling edge of the minor hybrid edge

 <br><img src="../images/hybridBSexplain.png" width="403">

+The following function computes the proportion of times that different clades
+appear as hybrid, major sister or minor sister in the bootstrap networks:

 ```julia
 BSn, BSe, BSc, BSgam, BSedgenum = hybridBootstrapSupport(bootnet, net1);